serzaxlucifer/YOLO-Label-Organizer/README.md

 This program re-organizes/changes existing class labels.
 For example, say you have a labelled dataset with classes `0, 1, 2`.
 And for some reason, you wish to change class `0` to `5` in all the labels, then this program can do that in just few clicks.

-It contains one source code file: `organizer.cpp` Compile that using a GCC compiler using command in the directory that has the folder containing the label (.txt) files.
+It contains one source code file: `organizer.cpp` Compile that using the GCC compiler using command in the directory that has the folder containing the label (.txt) files.
+Note that this program should compile on a Windows system only.

 `gcc organizer.c`